labgem/microscope-user-doc/docs/content/metabolism/domainviewer.rst

 |

-All informations regarding the CDS present in the graphical representation are available in the **Features** table below the graphical representation of the cluster.
+All informations regarding the CDS present in the graphical representation are available in the ** Genomic Objects** table below the graphical representation of the cluster.

 .. image:: img/antiSMASH3_Feature.PNG